-Throughout my life, I've had many different email providers, starting with Hotmail almost 10 years ago.
-Recently, I've been focusing more on ways I can secure my emails.
-No, I may not have anything to hide, but that doesn't matter!
+Throughout my life, I’ve had numerous email providers, starting with Hotmail almost 10 years ago.
+Recently, I’ve been focusing more on ways I can secure my emails.
+No, I may not have anything to hide, but that doesn’t matter!

 Originally I thought the best way to keep things secure, and out of the hands of any government body was to host it all myself.
 This came with a number of problems, mostly due to my lack of experience running anything like this, which lead to problems with my spam filter blocking legitimate emails, and any emails I did send ending up in their spam folder.

-After searching around for a while, I stumbled on ProtonMail, who claimed to be the most secure email host ever.
+After searching around for a while, I stumbled on ProtonMail (now known as Proton), who claimed to be the most secure email host ever.
 One of their founders did a TED talk, which sold me on the platform.